 Once you've mastered the basic techniques for achieving crispy potatoes, you can start experimenting with flavors.
 We use a simple parboil-then-fry method here, but give the potatoes extra flavor by cooking them in duck fat (a great addition to almost all potato recipes) and tossing them with garlic-Parmesan butter.

 Looking for a potato recipe that will really stand out on your Thanksgiving table?
-These potatoes make a serious statement, thanks to an intense Cajun-style blackening rub made with smoked paprika, cumin, garlic and onion powder, brown sugar, oregano, and cayenne.
+These potatoes make a serious statement, thanks to an intense Cajun-style blackening rub made with smoked paprika, cumin, garlic and onion powders, brown sugar, oregano, and cayenne.
 To balance out the spice and heat, we serve them with a creamy buttermilk-based sauce flavored with garlic, dill, chives, and parsley.

 Casseroles and Gratins